 By: Jennifer Wemigwans (2018) University of Regina Press. »

 An essential contribution to Internet activism and a must read for Indigenous educators.
 A Digital Bundle frames digital technology as an important tool for self-determination and idea sharing, ultimately contributing to Indigenous resurgence and nation building.
 By defining Indigenous Knowledge online in terms of “digital bundles,” Jennifer Wemigwans elevates both cultural protocol and cultural responsibilities, grounds online projects within Indigenous philosophical paradigms, and highlights new possibilities for both the Internet and Indigenous communities.
 Citation

-The Wel Me7 Yews Centre for Indigenizing Higher Education recognizes the 2020 critical COVID-19 experience of Canadian post-secondary institutions, and the diverse impact on faculty, staff and students.
+The Wel Me7 Yews Network for Indigenizing Higher Education recognizes the 2020 critical COVID-19 experience of Canadian post-secondary institutions, and the diverse impact on faculty, staff and students.
 Within a very short timeframe, global post-secondary Institutions moved teaching to on-line platforms.

 We invited the participation of faculty, community members and students at post-secondary institutions across Canada to consider the pedagogical and cultural implications for online Indigenous knowledges.
-The Centre supported a collective review and discussion of each chapter, and shared responsibility to lead virtual sessions between May and October 2020.
+The Network supported a collective review and discussion of each chapter, and shared responsibility to lead virtual sessions between May and October 2020.
 Collectively we discussed specific considerations and implications for our own teaching and learning in this new COVID-19 period.